anonymous-2026/OneOcean-IROS/README.md

    Convert the terrain data from `.tif` to `.csv` for further processing.

 ---
-### Step 2: Get Currents Forecast Data (GCPAF)
+### Step 2: Get Currents Forecast Data (GOPAF)
 1. **Dataset Description:**
-   The marine data is sourced from the *Global Ocean Physics Analysis and Forecast (GCPAF)* datasets provided by CMEMS.
-We fetch two separate datasets from GCPAF and merge them into a single NetCDF file named `combined_gcpaf_data.nc`.
+   The marine data is sourced from the *Global Ocean Physics Analysis and Forecast (GOPAF)* datasets provided by CMEMS.
+We fetch two separate datasets from GOPAF and merge them into a single NetCDF file named `combined_gopaf_data.nc`.
    - **Variables**:
      - **Basic Physical Variables**:
        - `so`: Sea Water Salinity